Kadampuzha Devi Temple

 Kadampuzha Devi Temple is a Hindu temple and pilgrimage center at Kadampuzha in Malappuram district, Kerala, India.
 The main deity of this temple is Goddess Parvati/Durga in the form of a huntress.
 There is no idol of Goddess in this temple, and she is worshipped in a pit.
 The presence of Lord Ganesha is also believed to be with the Goddess, and there are sub-shrines for Lord Sastha and serpent deities.
 A separate Shiva temple exists near the temple, called 'Madambiyarkavu'.
 Both these temples are under the control of Malabar Devaswom Board.

+Legend

+The story of Kadmpuzha is tied to the epic Mahabharata.
+During the exile of Pandavas, Arjuna performed a deep penance here to gain the Pashupatastra from Lord Shiva.
+Shiva decided to test Arjuna and remove his ego that he was the most powerful.
+Shiva and Parvati disguised as hunters and came where Arjuna was meditating.
+At that time an Asura named Mukasura disguised himself as a wild boar and came to attak Arjuna.
+Shiva and Arjuna both arrowed at the boar at the same time which led to the argument who killed it.
+Arjuna used many celestial weapons (Astras) against Shiva.

 Offerings

 The importance of performing Vazhivadus in this temple is that the devotees are facilitated to witness the Vazhivadu performance by posing at the door step of the Sreekovil which is closer to the idol as there is no Sopanam in front of the Sreekovil.